CobyBurah/GroupD-SOEN341/README.md

 <li>Sabrina Marsillo sm3339</li>

 # Project Description
-CareerConnect is a web application made to simplify the job search process for all job seekers.
-They can create and manage their own profile, search and apply for job opportunities, and keep track of their application process.
-The platform's goal is to help both applicants and recruiters stay organized by keeping everything they need in one place.
+CareerConnect is a web application designed to make job searching easier for everyone.
+Users can create and manage their profiles, search and apply for jobs, and track their applications.
+The goal is to help both job seekers and recruiters stay organized by keeping everything in one place.

 # Identified Problem
-Job seekers often apply to multiple positions across different websites, making it difficult to keep their job-search information organized.
-Important details, such as application deadlines, submitted resume versions, interview dates, and application statuses, can easily be forgotten or lost.
-Applicants may also struggle to determine whether their resumes match a job’s requirements.
-Recruiters similarly need an organized way to publish job opportunities and manage received applications.
-Therefore, there is a need for a centralized platform that simplifies job searching, application tracking, and communication between job seekers and recruiters.
+It is difficult for job seekers to keep an account of their job search activities when they apply for a number of positions on various websites.
+Application deadlines, which resume version was sent, the dates of interviews, and the status of each application can be easy hard to keep track of.
+It can also be challenging for applicants to know if their resumes fit a job's requirements.
+Recruiters have similar challenges and problems, and they need a simple way to post job openings and track applications.
+Given these problems, 1 platform that can help organize job searches, track applications and improve communication between job seekers and recruiters would be much more beneficial.

 # Proposed Solution
-CareerConnect will provide a centralized web-based platform where job seekers can create profiles, manage resumes, search for job opportunities, submit applications, and monitor their progress.
-Recruiters will be able to publish job postings and manage applicants.
-The platform will also include reminders, application tracking, and AI-assisted features to help users stay organized and improve their job-search experience.
+CareerConnect will provide a single online platform where job seekers can create profiles, manage resumes, look for job openings, easily apply for jobs, and keep track of their progress.
+Recruiters will be able to post job listing and track the job applicants being received.
+This platform will also be able to have reminders and AI-powered tools to help users stay organized and make their job search much simpler.

 # Technologies
 <li> Programming Language: JavaScript